SKaurGithub/data_402_python/README.md

 - Functions allow us to write block of codes that break our code down into smaller modular parts
 - They help our program to be more organised and makes our code reusable
 - To create a function you need to start with `def` followed by the name of our function followed by parentheses
-- Everything belonging to the functions needs to be indented:
+- Everything belonging to the functions needs to be indented

-- In order to execute a function, you will need to call the function:
+- In order to execute a function, you will need to call the function